Evan-Coleman/Navius/docs/98_roadmaps/01_example_app/progress.md

 ## Recent Updates

+- **May 31, 2025**: Improved code organization by separating route definitions from handler implementations.
+Routes now reference handlers from dedicated files, improving maintainability.
 - **May 30, 2025**: Improved developer ergonomics by converting mod.rs files to the Rust 2018 module system (NC-5).
 This improves code navigation and IDE experience.
 - **May 31, 2024**: Started implementation of NC-2 Declarative Route Macros (`#[route]`, `#[nest]`).
 - **May 31, 2024**: Revised implementation strategy to prioritize using existing Navius crates over custom boilerplate for core features (config, logging, auth, db, http).
 This aligns better with the goal of showcasing idiomatic usage.